tensorflow/docs/site/en/api_docs/api_docs/python/tfdbg/DebugDumpDir.md

 * <b>`debug_watch_key`</b>: (`str`) debug watch key.
 * <b>`device_name`</b>: (`str`) name of the device.
-If there is only one device or if the specified debug_watch_key exists on only one device, this argumnet is optional.
+If there is only one device or if the specified debug_watch_key exists on only one device, this argument is optional.

 #### Returns:

 A list of `DebugTensorDatum` instances that correspond to the debug watch key.
 If the watch key does not exist, returns an empty list.

 #### Raises: